a-i-joe/auckland-ai-meetup-x-triage/README.md

 ### Communication

-- Use the [meetup board](https://www.meetup.com/Auckland-AI-Meetup/messages/boards/) for discussing experiments and ideas.
+- Use the github issues in this repository, or the [meetup board](https://www.meetup.com/Auckland-AI-Meetup/messages/boards/), for discussing experiments and ideas.
-- You can [message Greg Tarr through meetup.com](https://www.meetup.com/Auckland-AI-Meetup/members/115831142/) to consult on the project from a medical perspective.
+- You can [message Dr Greg Tarr through meetup.com](https://www.meetup.com/Auckland-AI-Meetup/members/115831142/) to consult on the project from a medical perspective.